What is The Difference Between PR and Citizenship in Australia?

 2. Residency Requirements

-PR holders in Australia are required to live in the country for at least two years out of every five years.
+PR holders in Australia are required to live in the country for at least 2 years out of every 5 years.
 If they leave Australia for a longer duration than allowed, they may lose their PR status.

 In contrast, Australian citizens can leave and re-enter the country as many times as they want without affecting their status.